ProximitySaver/LSProto/README.md

 # TECHNOLOGIE UTILISÉ
 <ol>
-  <li>1.)
-ASP.NET Core is a framework that is being used by millions of developers to build web apps and services. </li>
+  <li>ASP.NET Core is a framework that is being used by millions of developers to build web apps and services. </li>
-  <li>2.)
-ASP.NET Core MVC est une manière de concevoir des sites webs plus complexes en utilisant le modèle Model-View-Controller(MVC)</li>
+  <li>ASP.NET Core MVC est une manière de concevoir des sites webs plus complexes en utilisant le modèle Model-View-Controller(MVC)</li>
-  <li>3.)
-Blazor Server to execute C# code of the application while maintaining an HTTP connection to the server ASP.NET Core</li>
+  <li>Blazor Server to execute C# code of the application while maintaining an HTTP connection to the server ASP.NET Core</li>
-  <li>4.)
-EF Core (Entity Framework Core) to serve as a database to easily access data needed for the classes made in the project.
+  <li>EF Core (Entity Framework Core) to serve as a database to easily access data needed for the classes made in the project.
 EF Core makes it easier to make database classes and make SQL requests.</li>
 </ol>

 # INSTRUCTIONS